-A withdrawal is available any time between the first and last day of classes.
-Students must submit written notice of withdrawal to the Office of the University Registrar no later than the last day of classes.
-Withdrawal becomes effective on the date the form is filed with the Office of the University Registrar.
-A notation of withdrawal and the effective date will be posted to the student's academic record.
+Students may request a withdrawal from all classes at any time between the first and last day of classes by completing the "Degree-Seeking Graduate Student Withdrawal Form" found on registrar.umd.edu/registration/ separating-university/withdraw#graduate.
+Students must submit this written notice of withdrawal to the Office of the University Registrar no later than the last day of classes.
+The effective date of withdrawal, for the purposes of any refund, is the date that the written withdrawal notice is received by the Office of the University Registrar.